AIG vs ICE: Which is Better to Buy in 2026?

 AIG vs ICE: Frequently Asked Questions

-Is AIG or ICE a better buy in 2026?
+Is AIG or ICE the better stock in 2026?

 Based on dual AI fundamental analysis (Claude and ChatGPT), ICE has stronger fundamentals.
-AIG is rated HOLD (76% confidence) while ICE is rated BUY (78% confidence).
+AIG is graded B (76% confidence) while ICE is graded A (75% confidence).
 This is not investment advice.

 How does AIG compare to ICE fundamentally?